 |Article 18 of the GDPR gives individuals the right to restrict the processing of their personal data in certain circumstances.
 This means that an individual can limit the way that an organisation uses their data.
-This is an alternative to requesting the erasure of their data.||You can contact us at MyInfo@DataOnDemand.co.uk to request to have your added to our suppressio list and removed from our Partners if you wish to withdraw consent.
+This is an alternative to requesting the erasure of their data.||You can contact us at MyInfo@DataOnDemand.co.uk to request to have your added to our suppression list if you wish to withdraw consent.
 You can also call us directly on 01134 266 550 with the same request.|

 Right to data portability

-|The right to data portability gives individuals the right to receive personal data they have provided to a controller in a structured, commonly used and machine readable format.
+|The right to data portability gives individuals the right to receive personal data they have provided to a controller in a structured, commonly used and machine-readable format.
 It also gives them the right to request that a controller transmits this data directly to another controller.||You can contact us at MyInfo@DataOnDemand.co.uk to request to a copy of the information we hold to be provided to you or another controller.
-This is supplied in a Excel (.CSV) format and can be sent by email or by post.
+This is supplied in an Excel (.CSV) format and can be sent by email or by post.
 You can also call us directly on 01134 266 550 with the same request.|

 Right to object

 |Article 21 of the GDPR gives individuals the right to object to the processing of their personal data.
 This effectively allows individuals to ask you to stop processing their personal data.
 The right to object only applies in certain circumstances.
-Whether it applies depends on your purposes for processing and your lawful basis for processing.||You can contact us at MyInfo@DataOnDemand.co.uk to request that we stop processing your personal data where you have given consent for marketing.
-You can also call us directly on 01134 266 550 with the same request.
+Whether it applies depends on your purposes for processing and your lawful basis for processing.||You can contact us at MyInfo@DataOnDemand.co.uk to request that we stop processing your data for marketing purposes.
+You may also call us directly on 01134 266 550 with the same request.

-Rights related to automated decision making including profiling
+Rights related to automated decision-making including profiling

-|Article 22 of the GDPR has additional rules to protect individuals if you are carrying out solely automated decision-making that has legal or similarly significant effects on them.||You can contact us at MyInfo@DataOnDemand.co.uk to request that do not use your personal data to create the models outlined in the section of this page entitled Why do we share your information with Third Parties?.
+|Article 22 of the GDPR has additional rules to protect individuals if you are carrying out solely automated decision-making that has legal or similarly significant effects on them.||You can contact us at MyInfo@DataOnDemand.co.uk to request that do not use your personal data to create the models outlined in the section of this page entitled ‘How do we process your data’.
 You can also call us directly on 01134 266 550 with the same request.|

-How to contact us
+How to Contact Us.